ntlind/tensorflow-gru-example/README.md

 # Forecasting-Dish-Subscribers-Using-Gated-Recurrent-Units

 ## Introduction
 To date, Professor Fader's "Applied Probability Models in Marketing" class has been the most impactful and rewarding course that I've taken while in business school.
 He is a master at weaving engaging stories using parametric modeling and, after seeing his magic up-close over the previous semester, I found myself wondering how his parametric models would compete with the new-age machine learning algorithms that are gathering steam in the private sector.
-In this repository, I will build a recurrent neural network (specifically a Gated Recurrent Unit, or GRU) to test its effectiveness against Fader's parametric models as described in *Valuing Subscription-Based Businesses Using Publicly Disclosed Customer Data*.
+In this repository, I will build a recurrent neural network (specifically a Gated Recurrent Unit, or GRU) to test its effectiveness against Fader's parametric models as described in his *Valuing Subscription-Based Businesses Using Publicly Disclosed Customer Data*.

 ## Background
 Dish Network is a broadcast satellite service provider based out of Englewood, Colorado that has grown to serve over 14.2M subscribers since its inception in 1981.
-In this analysis, we will explore the number of pay-TV subscribers that Dish has added over the past decade.
+In this analysis, we will explore the number of pay-TV subscribers that Dish has added over the past decade and compare our findings to Professor Fader's previous analysis, where he reported a 14.5% MAPE when predicting 6 periods out (<https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2701093>).

+## Data Observations
 Our initial dataset contained 53,819 observations of pay-TV customer acquisition data that were scraped from Dish Network’s annual investor reports.
 This data is:
 * Discrete
 * Asymmetric